 scientifically-defensible regulation can be carried out.
 As discussed at length in the CVDG chapter,

-Vibration Standards, some national, state and municipal governmental and industry groups around the world have set ground vibration standards in at least
+Vibration Standards, some national, state and municipal governmental and industry groups around the world have set ground vibration standards and limits in at least

-some vibration settings.1 National standards are usually science-based, even if they don't cover well all potential vibration sources and environments.2
+some vibration settings.
+National standards are usually science-based, even if they don't cover well all potential

-Vibration Standards has an extensive analysis of the meaning, limitations, interpretation and proper use of
+in the free CVDG has an extensive analysis of the meaning, limitations, interpretation, vibration velocity limit values, and proper use of

 existing vibration standards